Elizabeth Price (gymnast)

-Elizabeth "Ebee" Nicole Price (born May 28, 1996) is a retired American artistic gymnast.
+Elizabeth "Ebee" Nicole Price (born May 28, 1996) is an American retired artistic gymnast.
 Price was an alternate for the 2012 Summer Olympics Gymnastics team, the 2014 American Cup Champion, and the 2013-2014 Artistic Gymnastics World Cup All Around Series Winner.
 She was a member of the U.S. Junior National Gymnastics Team from 2010 to 2012 and the US Senior National Team from 2012 to 2014.
 She retired from international elite gymnastics in April 2014.

 In 2014, she joined the Stanford University women's gymnastics team and competed in her first NCAA competition on January 4, 2015.
 She won two weekly honors: Pac-12 Freshman/Newcomer of the Week (January 12) and Specialist of the Week (March 10).
 At the 2015 Pac-12 Conference Championships, she tied for the uneven bars title, tied for third on vault, and was named Pac-12 Specialist of the Year.
 Price finished the season as 2015 NCAA national vault champion and a three time first-team All-American.